 Management evaluated the significance of transfer between levels based upon the nature of the financial instrument and size of the transfer relative to total assets.
-For the year ended June 30, 2023 and 2022, there were no significant transfers in or out of Levels 1, 2 or 3.
+For the years ended June 30, 2024 and 2023, there were no significant transfers in or out of Levels 1, 2 or 3.